Want to learn more about the doctors at VitalPet? Details on our doctors, as well as the locations where they practice, are listed below.f

 Dr. Stephanie Johnson practices at Kings Crossing Animal Hospital

-Dr. Johnson graduated from Texas A & M College of Veterinary Medicine in 2000 and has been an associate with us since her graduation.
-Dr. Johnson has a special interest in orthopedic and general surgery.
+Dr. Johnson graduated from Texas A&M University’s College of Veterinary Medicine in 2000, and has been an associate with us since her graduation.

 Partner, Medical Director